FY 2016 STATEMENT OF NEED

 - Development of Toxicity Reference Values (TRVs) for Birds Exposed to PFOS, PFOA and Associated Mixtures of Fluorinated Compounds

-- Lead Investigator: Dr. Matt Simcik, University of Minnesota
+- Lead Investigator: Matt Simcik, University of Minnesota

-- Development of Amphibian Poly- and Perfluoroalkyl Substances Toxicity Reference Values for Use in Ecological Risk Assessment at Aqueous Film Forming Foam Sites
+- Development of Amphibian Per- and Polyfluoroalkyl Substances Toxicity Reference Values for Use in Ecological Risk Assessment at Aqueous Film Forming Foam Sites

 - Development of Toxicity Data to Support Toxicity Reference Values for Perfluorinated Compounds

-- Lead Investigator: Dr. Michael Quinn, U.S. Army Public Health Command
+- Lead Investigator: Michael Quinn, U.S. Army Public Health Command

 - Advancing the Understanding of the Ecological Risk of Per- and Polyfluoroalkyl Substances